 After 1968, a US Securities and Exchange Commission survey enlisted 215 investment partnerships, of which 140 were classified as hedge funds.7 These funds, with a total asset base of $1.3 billion, focussed on corporate equity investments and were speculative.
 The median number of speculative funds was 3250, and the average account size was $3787.8

 After this period, many prominent fund managers launched their hedge funds, including Michael Steinhardt and George Soros.
-However, as the hedge fund industry began to expand, they started moving away from Alfred’s strategy in a bid to maximize profits.
-They started taking more long positions with leverage instead of hedging positions through short-selling.
+However, as the hedge fund industry expanded, it started moving away from Alfred’s strategy to maximize profits.
+They started taking long positions with leverage instead of hedging positions through short-selling.

-Consequently, there were massive losses during the period between 1969-70.
-In the bear market period between 1973-74, many hedge fund houses went out of business.
+Consequently, there were massive losses during the period between 1969 and 70.
+In the bear market period between 1973 and 74, many hedge fund houses went out of business.

 Back then, the idea behind the fund of funds was to invest in the best managers, such as George Soros and Michael Steinhardt.